-So, what are the most common causes of workplace fires?
-How can you help to prevent them?
+What are the most common causes of workplace fires and how do you prevent them?

 A quarter of workplace fires are caused by faulty or incorrect use of electrics – perhaps through overloaded circuits, poor workmanship or a lack of maintenance.
 Make sure any electrical work is carried out by an electrician and ensure your PAT testing is up to date.
 Also, remember to discard and replace any broken equipment and avoid the use of extension leads wherever possible.

 Another common cause of fires in business buildings is due to misuse of equipment – heaters too close to combustible materials, drink spillages on electrical items or leaving computer equipment on flammable surfaces.
 Accidents do happen, but staff training will help to keep these to a minimum.

 Inappropriate storage of waste and other combustible materials is another potential cause of fire.
 Remember to empty bins regularly and keep exit routes in particular free of flammable materials.